open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 final MetricsHook metricHook = new MetricsHook(openTelemetry, hookOptions);
 ```
-Alternatively, you can add dimensions at hook construction time using builder option `extraAttributes`,
+Alternatively, you can add dimensions at hook construction time using builder option `extraAttributes`.
+Dimensions added through `extraAttributes` option will be included in both flag evaluation success and evaluation error metrics.

 ```java
 MetricHookOptions hookOptions = MetricHookOptions.builder()